Is Adoption Right For You?

 • We believe openness in adoption benefits the adopted child, and we are committed to open adoption.

 Yes.
-Beginnings is licensed by the Ministry of Children and Youth Services to provide adoption services in Ontario.
-Beyond Ontario, adoption services are presently on a case by case basis.
+Beginnings is licensed by the Ministry of Children, Community and Social Services to provide adoption services in Ontario.

 Beginnings offers information to all persons interested in private adoption, provides placements and foster care homes for children from newborns up to 12 months of age.

-Private adoption offers an alternative to parenting, when birth parents are not able or prepared.
-It also offers an alternative to apprehension by child welfare agencies.
+Private adoption offers an alternative to parenting, when expectant parents are not able or prepared.
+It also offers an alternative to child welfare intervention.
 An open adoption agency empowers the birth parents to choose their child’s family and stay connected.

 No. We only provide domestic adoption services.
 If birth parents are willing and able to travel to Ontario and be responsible for all medical costs, living costs etc., then it may be possible to place a child with a couple through Beginnings.